BourgeoisBear/nicsearch/README.md

 # nicsearch
 Offline lookup (by IP/ASN) of other IPs/ASNs owned by the same organization.
-Can also dump IPs/ASNs by country code.
-Uses locally cached data downloaded from all regional internet registries (RIRs).
+It can also dump IPs/ASNs by country code and translate most ASNs to names.
+Uses locally cached data, downloaded from all regional internet registries (RIRs).
+This prevents throttlings and timeouts on high-volume lookups of IPs/ASNs.

 ## Installation